Apple Silicon

 Pick the right one for your Mac above.
 Open the DMG and drag Colima Stugan into Applications.

-Some MDM-managed machines block both.
-Strip the quarantine flag from a terminal: xattr -cr /Applications/Colima\ Stugan.app, then open normally.
+MDM-managed machines sometimes block both.
+Strip the quarantine flag: xattr -cr /Applications/Colima\ Stugan.app.

 Event-sourced, log-streaming, lifecycle-aware.
 Everything that should just work, does.